 I’m Bringing You What I Believe to be the BEST in Health-Promoting Mushrooms*

-My Whole Food Mushroom Complex contains 7 species of highly-valued, health-promoting mushrooms that provide an array of enzymes, nutrients, antioxidants and immune-supporting compounds.*
+My Fermented Mushroom Complex contains 7 species of highly-valued, health-promoting mushrooms and their mycelium that provide an array of enzymes, nutrients, antioxidants and immune-supporting compounds.*

 Additionally, I've made sure my blend is: